Q: What is the difference between the different types of leave (personal, medical, academic)?

 A: From an administrative perspective, leaves of absence fall into three categories.

 - Personal leaves are voluntary and student-initiated.
 The student determines the leave’s duration and logistics.
 Students interested in declaring a personal leave should meet with one of the academic advising deans the semester prior.

-- Medical leaves are leaves taken for physical or psychological heath reasons, typically last for two semesters (though not required to be two), and have benefits including additional academic support.
-Deans in the Office of Student Life are responsible for the logistics of these types of leaves and can help advise students.
+- Medical leaves are leaves taken for physical or psychological health reasons, typically last for two semesters (though not required to be two), and have benefits including additional academic support upon return.
+Deans in the Office of Student Life (Student Support Services) are responsible for the logistics of these types of leaves and can help advise students.
 Check out the OSSS informational blog about Medical Leave.

 While the three types of leaves may be taken for different reasons, they all share the common theme of time away from Brown that will benefit the student’s overall college experience.
 Meet with a dean or a leavetaking advisor in the CRC to discuss how you can make the most of it.

 Q: When is the “best” time to take a leave?

 A: There is really no one best time- the best time is whenever is best for you.
 Students take time off after their first semester freshman year, before or during senior year, and everything in between.
 In fact, at least 200 students take a leave of absence each year!
 It can be worth thinking about what you hope to get from your time off (be it a health-related, academic, or personal goal) and how you see it influencing the rest of your time at Brown.

 Q: If you take one semester off, but decide midway through that you want to take a full year, can you?

 A: Yes!
 Personal leaves are open-ended by design.
 This means that once you declare leave, you are on leave until you declare your return.
 For a personal leave, all this requires is an email to an academic dean halfway through the semester before the one you wish to return for (ie. By April 1st if you are on leave for the spring and wish to return in the fall).